 David Jaffee then sells naked puts, naked calls and vertical credit spreads (both puts and calls) depending upon the market conditions so that he can optimize the premium collected while mitigating risk.

 You can follow David Jaffee’s exact trades for insight into how he selects stocks.
-Real-time trade alerts teach students how to win 95%+ of all their trades and become profitable traders.
+Real-time trade alerts teach students how to win up to 98% of their trades and become profitable traders.

 2. Ignore the temptation to focus on stocks outside your watch list

 Oftentimes stocks make big moves.
 However, if those stocks are not on your watch list, then ignore them!
 You do not want to sell puts and calls, or sell options, on stocks that are not on your watch list.
 Instead of being tempted by these occurrences, keep your focus on your watch list of stocks.

 By focusing on your watch list, you will become familiar with their trading ranges.
 This practice helps you learn the nuances of trading and build your skills.
 Do not distract yourself with ancillary or competing information.